 However, this is a fine line as passion can soon turn into an obsession that becomes ugly and embarrassing.
 Overly passionate therapists tend to over promoting and over exaggerate what they and their profession can do, but then there are those on the other side of the spectrum who are simply full of lethargy and apathy about everything and anything.
 Passion needs to be strong but controlled.

 Notice how I didn’t say experienced or qualified.
 Yes, of course, experience and qualifications are important, but they don’t guarantee the best therapists.
 The best therapists regardless of how many years they have been doing the job will be knowledgeable about the research and current evidence base.
 The best therapists will say up to date with changes to practice to ensure that they offer the best advice and treatment for their patients.

 Unfortunately, some therapists who have been qualified for a while can begin to think that they have seen it all and know it all.
-But then there are also some newly qualified therapists who cockily think that because they have had the latest training and information they know it all.
+But then there are some newly qualified therapists who cockily think that because they have had the latest training and information they know it all as well.
 There is an old saying that you can have 10 years experience or 1 years experience 10 times over.
 I think the best therapists have both.

 No 4: The Uncertain Therapist